Peasants' Revolt: Historiography

 Interpretations of the revolt have changed over the years.
-17th-century historians, such as John Smyth, established the idea that the revolt had marked the end of unfree labour and serfdom in England.
-19th-century historians such as William Stubbs and Thorold Rogers reinforced this conclusion, Stubbs describing it as "one of the most portentous events in the whole of our history".
+Historians of the 17th century, such as John Smyth, established the idea that the revolt had marked the end of unfree labour and serfdom in England.
+Historians of the 19th century, such as William Stubbs and Thorold Rogers, reinforced this conclusion, Stubbs describing it as "one of the most portentous events in the whole of our history".
 In the 20th century, this interpretation was increasingly challenged by historians such as May McKisack, Michael Postan and Richard Dobson, who revised the impact of the revolt on further political and economic events in England.
 Mid-20th century Marxist historians were both interested in, and generally sympathetic to, the rebel cause, a trend culminating in Hilton's 1973 account of the uprising, set against the wider context of peasant revolts across Europe during the period.
 The Peasants' Revolt has received more academic attention than any other medieval revolt, and this research has been interdisciplinary, involving historians, literary scholars and international collaboration.

-The name "the Peasants' Revolt" emerged in the 18th and early 19th centuries, and its first recorded use by historians was in John Richard Green's Short History of the English People in 1874.
-Contemporary chronicles did not give the revolt a specific title, and the term "peasant" did not appear in the English language until the 15th century.
-The title has been critiqued by modern historians such as Miri Rubin and Paul Strohm, both on the grounds that many in the movements were not peasants, and that the events more closely resemble a prolonged protest or rising, rather than a revolt or rebellion.

-A large slate memorial to 'The Great Rising' was commissioned by Matthew Bell and carved by Emily Hoffnung.
+A large slate memorial to "The Great Rising" was commissioned by Matthew Bell and carved by Emily Hoffnung.
 It was unveiled by the film director Ken Loach in Smithfield on 15 July 2015.